THE IRAN NUCLEAR DEAL:

-The deal emboldens and enriches an extremist anti-American terror state thereby furthering Iran’s expansionist and destabilizing activities.
+The deal emboldens and enriches an extremist anti-American terror state, thereby furthering Iran’s expansionist and destabilizing activities.

 Inspections, Verification and Potential Clandestine Parallel Program

-- The JCPOA does not require Iran to submit to “anytime, anywhere" International Atomic Energy Agency (IAEA) inspections of facilities and military sites where nuclear activities are suspected to have occurred.
-Iran, a serial cheater on its nuclear and other international obligations, can delay inspections of such facilities for up to 24 days, giving it significant time to hide evidence of covert nuclear activities.
+The JCPOA does not require Iran to submit to “anytime, anywhere” IAEA inspections of facilities and military sites where nuclear activities are suspected to have occurred.
+Instead, Iran, a serial cheater on its nuclear and other international obligations, can delay inspections of such facilities for up to 24 days, giving Iran precious time to cover up evidence of covert nuclear activities.

 - Key questions also remain about Iran’s undeclared nuclear activities.
-The JCPOA prematurely and irresponsibly closed the IAEA probe into Iran’s documented nuclear-weaponization efforts or the so-called Possible Military Dimensions (PMDs) of its nuclear program.
+The JCPOA prematurely and irresponsibly closed the International Atomic Energy Agency (IAEA) probe into Iran’s documented past nuclear-weaponization efforts or the Possible Military Dimensions (PMDs) of its nuclear program.

-- Consequently, the international community has an incomplete picture of Iran’s nuclear program making it impossible to establish a baseline to guide future inspections and verification.
+- Consequently, the international community has an incomplete picture of Iran’s nuclear program, making it impossible to establish a baseline to guide future inspections and verification.

 - Iran accepts temporary nuclear restrictions in exchange for front-loaded, permanent benefits.

 - Until the U.S. withdrawal in May 2018, the U.S. had ceased applying nuclear-related sanctions against foreign companies for doing business in Iran.
 This sanctions-relief revitalized the Iranian economy and reduced the P5+1’s leverage to hold Iran accountable for its non-nuclear destabilizing behavior.

-- Since the JCPOA was implemented and prior to the U.S. withdrawal in May 2018, Iran had signed over $100 billion in contracts with foreign companies.
+- Since the deal was reached and prior to the U.S. withdrawal, Iran signed over $100 billion in contracts with foreign companies.